What is freedom of speech?

 Do I have the right to freedom of speech while I am at school?

 YES.
-You do not lose the right just because you are at school or a student.
+You do not lose the right just because you are at school or are a student.

-Can my school place limits on my freedom of speech?
+Can my school limit my freedom of speech?

 Can my school stop me from expressing my opinion because they don’t like it?